holium/realm/lib/multiplayer/notes/README.md

-# multiplayer/notes
+# @holium/realm-multiplayer-notes

-Collaborative test UI for the multiplayer primitive.
+Showcase UI for the multiplayer JS lib.

 To be published as its own app.